Paul Chadick

-Early life and education
+Early life and college

-Chadick was born on May 25, 1918, in Wilmington, Delaware.
+Paul Joseph Chadick was born on May 25, 1918, in Wilmington, Delaware.
 Chadick first started playing basketball at the local Boy's Club.
 "They used to throw out about 15 balls on the court and I got a lot of practice," he later said.
 "The first team I ever played on was the Boy's Club Midgets–that was when I was about 12 or 13–and Elin Ostberg was the coach."
 However, his career was interrupted shortly afterwards.
 "My father had bought me a new red sweater and we were playing a game at the Boys' Club," Chadick said.
 "We had no lockers and after the game [and] I was unable to find it.
 When I returned home and told my father, he became so mad that he made me quit the club.
 The next year the club was moved to Elm and Jackson Streets, which was only about a block from my home, and I started to sneak around there again and play some basketball.
-After a time, my father learned I was going back to the club, but he didn't say any thing about it."
+After a time, my father learned I was going back to the club, but he didn't say anything about it."
 In 1935–36, he was a member of the Boy's Club Reapers team which won the junior and senior division championships in the Delaware State Tournament.

 Chadick attended Wilmington High School and was unanimously voted basketball team captain in January 1936.
 The Morning News reported in February 1936 that "Two Eagle-eyed performers, Captain Paul Chadick and Danny DiPace, have featured the [Wilmington HS] Red Devils' attack.
 Chadick is unquestionably one of the most outstanding players ever to perform for Wilmington High.
 He has no peer as a shotmaker and is in the thick of every offensive assault.
 Chadick also directs High's famed passing attack in a manner that has brought praise from everyone who has seen the team."

 Chadick enrolled at Beacom College in late 1936.
 He played one season in basketball and was a top player under coach John D. Naylor.

 Chadick transferred to St. Joseph's University in Pennsylvania in 1937.
 He made the starting lineup, heralded as the "Mighty Mites," in his freshman season.
 He made his debut for the team in a 58–22 win over Loyola University Maryland and made two field goals and an assist.
 He played in the 1937–38 season and half of the 1938–39 season before leaving to enter the professional ranks.